getong/getong_code_snippet/erlang_code/erlang_cancel_timer.md

 When Async is true: if Info is true, a message on the form {cancel_timer, TimerRef, Result} is sent to the caller of erlang:cancel_timer() when the cancellation operation has been performed, otherwise no message is sent.

+If Result is an integer, it represents the time in milliseconds left until the canceled timer would have expired.

+If Result is false, a timer corresponding to TimerRef could not be found.
+This can be either because the timer had expired, already had been canceled, or because TimerRef never corresponded to a timer.
+Even if the timer had expired, it does not tell you if the time-out message has arrived at its destination yet.

 ```